 The Hudson Valley is known for its farms, great restaurants, wineries, micro-breweries and distilleries.

 Blue Hill at Stone Barns: Originally part of the Rockefeller estate in Pocantico Hills, The Stone Barns Center for Food & Agriculture was originally a dairy farm.
 Today it is an 80-acre farm growing sustainable, healthful and seasonal food.
 They offer tours and programs including many for children.
 The Blue Hill at Stone Barns restaurant by Chef Dan Barber specializes in farm-to-table cuisine.
 I enjoyed a wonderful lunch in the Cafe & Grain Bar consisting of a perfect beet tartine, a tasty vegetable frittata and fresh chickpea salad.
-It is ranked number 49 in San Pelligrino’s The World 50 Best Restaurants.
+It is ranked number 28 in San Pelligrino’s The World 50 Best Restaurants 2019.
+Also in 2019 it received two Michelin stars!!
 630 Bedford Rd.
 Pocantico Hills NY.

 Dutchess County Wine Trail: The Dutchess County Wine Trail includes Clinton Vineyards, in Clinton Corners, which is known for its sparkling wines from its Seyval Blanc varietal and Millbrook Vineyards & Winery, in Millbrook, which makes chardonnays, pinot noirs and cabernet francs.
 They are east of Hyde Park.
 Both have tasting rooms.
 Millbrook also has a Vineyard Cafe open for lunch from June through October.